 You’ve likely already heard about the many ways this cruciferous vegetable can be eaten, but have you tried it for yourself?
 Cauliflower pizza crust is a popular one, but you can also purchase this vegetable already chopped up and add it to mashed potatoes, rice bowls, or quinoa.

 Riced cauliflower can be pureed and blended into a soup to add body and texture to each spoonful.
-Also, try finely chopping it, then adding to a casserole dish.
+Also, try finely chopping it, then adding it to a casserole dish.

 Each bite of cauliflower is full of fiber and B-Vitamins and can be hidden in so many meals, so be sure to try any of these exciting ideas.
 It’s a great way to add more veggies into you and your family’s diet without anyone, even knowing.